phisiart/MIPS-CPU/Assembler/readme.md

 Note that `src.s` can be whatever file of your MIPS source code.

-In our case, the source code is
+For example, the source code could be:

             li $s2 10         # line 1
             li $s0 1          # line 2